pointw-dev/envarna/src/doc-generator/src/how-to/decorators.md

 * adds this note to generated formats (e.g. `npx envarna list`)
 * prevents typical log dumps from revealing the secret value (replaced with `***`)

 ## @alias
 * allows you to set an environment variable name to be used to populate this field

 ## @pushToEnv
 * if the matching environment variable for this field is missing, the default supplied to this field is exported to that envar.
 * this is handy for setting up a dev version that pushes environment variable values for use by external services that require them
 * handy when needed, but use with caution!

+## @devOnly
+* marks a field as intended only for development use
+* add this note to generated formats (e.g. `npx envarna list`)
+* does not alter any functionality - documentation/scripting purposes only